nfonrose/oliverjash.me/source/_posts/2012-10-11-life-decisions.md

 The biggest influence for my own autonomy is reading online.
 I cherish every single tweet, because I know that inside of that link, there could be a gem.

-30 minutes of reading online – be it a blog post or a WikiPedia article – can change a lot of things, just like all those stories where a childhood fascination develops into something life enduring.
+30 minutes of reading online – be it a blog post or a Wikipedia article – can change a lot of things, just like all those stories where a childhood fascination develops into something life enduring.
 I haven’t uttered the words “I’m bored” since I realised this.
 Just as any geek will probably tell you, [life gets more exciting with age](http://www.smbc-comics.com/index.php?db=comics&id=2436).

 You’ll likely hear me speak bad words about the tuition I’ve received at university, but I speak nothing but good words for my time spent there on the whole.
 For me, university has been a pass to freedom.
 When I look at the routinised jobs people are studying towards, I’m thankful that my course is so broad and open-ended.
 It’s opened up my mind magnificently.
 Through light-touch management, I’ve learned how to think, not what to think – just at a hefty price.